Purging data on a regular basis plays a critical role in CRM database maintenance.

 But what does “low quality” mean?
 In your CRM, there are many traits that can signify low-quality data and make them candidates for purging.
 These include things like contacts with “noreply” email addresses, records with invalid and obviously fake form inputs, group and company email addresses, unengaged contacts, and data with errors.

-Low-quality data impedes your ability to provide a high-quality, positive experience to customers.
-In some cases, it can harm your brand reputation — such as when you personalize communications with outdated or inaccurate data.
+Low-quality data impedes your ability to provide customers a high-quality, positive experience.
+Sometimes, it can harm your brand reputation — such as when you personalize communications with outdated or inaccurate data.
 Low-quality records should be removed from your database as quickly as possible to limit their negative impact.

 Outdated and Decayed Records